-After landing in Liberia, our group, LR-7, piled into a couple of buses and headed to Doe Palace in Kakata.
-Doe Palace is the Peace Corps training center, a compound with dorms, a dining hall, classrooms, a small medical building, a volleyball net and several palava huts.
+After landing in Liberia, our group, LR-7, piled into a couple of buses and headed to the training center in Margibi county.
+The Peace Corps training center is a compound with dorms, a dining hall, classrooms, a small medical building, a volleyball net and several palava huts.
 This is where we spent our first few days in Liberia.
 After a long day of travelling, we were happy to arrive, meet the staff, have dinner, shower and get settled in.
-Doe Palace is much nicer than expected – real showers, WiFi and even air conditioning made it seem like they wanted to ease us into life in Liberia!
+It is much nicer than expected – real showers, WiFi and even air conditioning made it seem like they wanted to ease us into life in Liberia!

 After our first night, we kicked off PST (pre-service training) with a jampacked schedule!
 The first two days we went from 8am until 9pm in sessions throughout the day with short breaks sprinkled in and a couple longer ones for lunch and dinner.
 We had all kinds of things going on, from initial medical meetings and getting additional vaccines and our malaria meds, to an overview about money in Liberia (in Liberia they use USD and Liberian dollars, LD, which right now are about 112 LD to $1 USD).
 We learned about everyday tasks such as taking bucket baths, bucket flushing the toilet and washing our clothes on a wash board.
 We each also had one-on-one touch-bases with our country director and the program and training managers.